google/bzip2-rpc/README.md

 Chrome and OpenSSH are two of the most well-known applications that are privilege separated:

- - Chrome uses separate renderer processes so that the various kinds of media that can appear in a web page, which are processed using a variety of third-party media handling libraries, are completely walled off from the rest of the system.
+ - Chrome uses separate renderer processes so that the various kinds of media that can appear in a web page (which are processed using a variety of third-party media handling libraries) are completely walled off from the rest of the system.
  - OpenSSH governs access to systems based on sensitive authentication data;
    this data is specifically held in a distinct, simple, process that is only